grrr-amsterdam/ready/README.md

 ### DOM ready & document loaded JavaScript listeners

+- Lightweight (less than 250b minified and gzipped)
 - No dependencies
-- Includes functional and DOM utility functions
-- Lightweight and untranspiled
+- Transpile to desired browser target (syntax only)

 Built with ❤️ by [GRRR](https://grrr.tech).